-Meltaways, also called velvets and by a variety of other smooth-sounding names, are unique in that their melting point is set to below that of chocolate (30-32 C) so they are softer and begin to dissolve in the mouth much more quickly.
-This effect is achieved by creating a eutectic mix of chocolate with another kind of fat which differs in molecular structure (but not greatly in melting temperature) from cocoa butter already present in the chocolate.
-The result is a eutectic melting point that is lower than the melting point of either of the constituent fats.
+Chocolate meltaways, also called velvets, meltaway candies, and by a variety of other smooth-sounding names, are unique confections with melt-in-the-mouth properties.
+The chocolate meltaways recipe uses the science of eutectics to create a candy which has a melting point slightly below that of pure chocolate (30 to 32 C).
+This makes the meltaway so soft that it begins to dissolve immediately as you put it in your mouth.
+This eutectic effect is achieved by creating a mix of chocolate with another kind of fat which differs in molecular structure, but not greatly in melting temperature, from cocoa butter already present in the chocolate.
+The result is a melting point that is lower than the melting point of either of the constituent fats.